-• Material price per square foot (fiberglass and cellulose dominate residential projects)
+• Material price per square foot (fiberglass and cellulose are common choices)

 • Target R-value and corresponding thickness